RBerry21/CloudWaggly/README.md

  - The following things are required to do this:
    -  Visual Studio Code
    -  Python
-   - Phthon Extension for VS Code
+   - Phyhon Extension for VS Code
    - Azure Function Extension for VS Code
 - Open Visual Studio Code, and go to the Azure Extension on the left hand menu and sign in to Azure.
 - Within the Azure window on visual studio code, go to workspace and then press the Azure Functions icon.
 Select Create new Project.